Miker2808/PyRoboteq/README.md

 You can install them using  ```pip install PyRoboteq```

-Or, just clone the repository and import from path 'PyRoboteq' directory
+Or, just clone the repository and import from the 'PyRoboteq' directory

 ## Requirements